tom-krieger/security_baseline/README.md

 ## Limitations

-Currently the module is tested with RedHat 6, 7, 8, CentOS 6, 7, 8, Suse SLES 12 and Ubuntu 18.04.
+Currently the module is tested with RedHat 6, 7, 8, CentOS 6, 7, 8, Suse SLES 12 and Ubuntu 18.04 (partially tested).
 Other OSes may work but there's no guarantee.
 If you need your own rules please create Puppet modules and call them from the security baseline module.
 See [extend the security baseline](#extend-the-security-baseline).

 ## Development